Zadar Yacht Charters

-Boasting an incredible history and a rich cultural heritage, the city of Zadar, in Croatia, takes yacht charter guests a step back in time.
+Boasting an incredible history and a rich cultural heritage, the city of Zadar, takes yacht charter guests a step back in time.
 With historical artifacts from the ancient and Medieval eras scattered across city streets, Zadar was unintentionally designed with the explorer in mind.

 Contrasting its historic feel is its reputation as the urban center of northern Dalmatia.
-Home to more than 75,000 residents, a large number for a city of its size, Zadar is the administrative, cultural, economic and political center of the area; making it the perfect place for yacht charter guests to come experience its antiquated past, delicious local fare, mystical Adriatic Sea views and enchanting way of life.
+Home to more than 75,000 residents, a large number for a city of its size, Zadar is the cultural, economic, and political center of the area; making it the perfect place for yacht charter guests to come to experience its antiquated past, delicious local fare, mystical Adriatic Sea views and enchanting way of life.

-Things to Do and See in Zadar
+Zadar Yacht Charters – Things to Do & See

 The Church of Saint Donat